philbaker/fudge/README.md

 # Fudge

-Fudge is based on [Squint](https://github.com/squint-cljs/squint) with some modifications to make it suitable for direct use in JavaScript.
+Fudge is a library of Clojure-inspired functions for JavaScript. it is based on [Squint](https://github.com/squint-cljs/squint) with some modifications to make it suitable for direct use in JavaScript.

 ## Status
 This project is experimental and there will likely be breaking changes.
 Do not